-The Best Things to Do in One Day in San Francisco
+The Best One Day in San Francisco Itinerary: A Local’s Guide

 Things to do in one day in San Francisco itinerary.

-San Francisco offers so much to do with amazing restaurants, vibrant neighborhoods, even better views.
-But how do you see San Francisco if you’re limited on time?
-While one day in San Francisco isn’t enough to see everything, it’s enough to see the major tourist attractions.
-This guide to the best things to do in one day in San Francisco will help you plan a San Francisco itinerary that checks off your bucket list items, while sharing a few local gems.
+This guide to the best things to do in one day in San Francisco will help you plan an itinerary that checks off your bucket list items while sharing a few local gems.

-This San Francisco itinerary is perfect for first time visitors to the city.
+This San Francisco itinerary is perfect for first-time visitors to the city.
 It’s a fairly touristy list of things to do, but that’s ok!
 You’ll still get to know San Francisco’s free spirit.
 I always encourage readers to make these itineraries their own.
 If you find a neighborhood that you want to explore more of, then lean into it and forget the rest.
-Spend your 1 day in San Francisco in a way that works for you!
+Spend your one day in San Francisco in a way that works for you!

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure